Not even 6 dB: Gaussian quantum illumination in thermal background: Gaussian quantum illumination with coherent states

-which shows that $\rho_{\kappa}$ is described by a single-mode bosonic Gaussian channel, specifically, the thermal attenuator channel \cite{holevo}.
-The quantum channel that describes the reflection process in Ref.\cite{} is also a bosonic Gaussian channel, but actually involves amplification, which we view as an exotic type of target, not the passive reflective target of the originally envisioned QI task.
+which shows that the non-vacuum support of $\rho_{\kappa}$ is described by a single-mode bosonic Gaussian channel (specifically, the thermal attenuator channel \cite{holevo}) acting on the single-mode coherent state $D_{\tilde{0}}(\sqrt{N_{S}})\ket{0}_{T_{\tilde{0}}}$ of expected energy $N_{S}$.
+The quantum channel that describes the reflection process in Ref.\cite{PhysRevLett.101.253601} with the rescaling $N_{B}\mapsto {N_{B}\over 1-\kappa}$ can also be written as a bosonic Gaussian channel, but actually involves amplification, which we view as an exotic type of target, not the passive reflective target of the originally envisioned QI task.
 When analyzing Gaussian quantum illumination in a thermal background, we thus restrict to a single-mode transmitter mode $T$ (potentially entangled with a single-mode memory $Q$), and a single-mode thermal environment $E$, no longer explicitly identifying Fourier modes of a register defined by the time-bandwidth product.
 This simplification is also made in Ref.\cite{PhysRevLett.101.253601}.